MultiverseLearningProducts/react-unit-testing/README.md

 In this lesson we are going to be learning about the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 This library allows us to test each React component in isolation (unit testing).

 The learning today is based on the excellent [React Testing Libary Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gm4_-5UsNmLqMosM-dzuvQ) from [the Net Ninja](https://www.youtube.com/c/TheNetNinja).
 I recommend you watch all of these videos offline.
+You should also refer to the [React Testing Library Cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet) for a quick reference to all the available functions in the library.

 ## Pre-requisites
 * Installation of VSCode